Bella Thorne Is Engaged — & Her Pear-Shaped Engagement Ring Is A Blinder

 Advertisement

 According to Mike Fried, the CEO of jewelry brand The Diamond Pro, that “style” is, specifically, a “pear-shaped diamond surrounded by a halo of smaller diamonds.”
 The halo gives the ring “plenty of sparkle,” he added.
 It’s also set on a diamond pavé band.
-By Fried’s estimation, the centre diamond is at least four carats, which makes the ring’s total valuation $150,000 USD or more.
+By Fried’s estimation, the center diamond is at least four carats, which makes the ring’s total valuation $150,000 (£108,000) or more.

 Though pear-shaped diamonds themselves aren’t particularly rare, according to The Diamond Pro, finding one that’s properly cut is — much more so than round brilliant or princess-cut diamonds.
 That hard-to-find quality is likely why so many celebrities want one, with the likes of Cardi B, Sophie Turner, and Victoria Beckham all choosing pear-shaped diamonds for their ring fingers.
 (Although, it’s important to mention that Beckham’s shares that real estate with 14 other engagement rings from husband David Beckham — a true Diamond Pro.)